google/shopping-markup/README.md

 # MarkUp

+---
+   > **We don't recommend installing this tool if you are running only `PerfMax` campaigns.
+We are working on a solution to handle `PerfMax` campaigns within the scope of this solution, so stay tuned for next update!**
+---

-Disclaimer: This is not an officially supported Google product.
+> Disclaimer: This is not an officially supported Google product.

 ### Please re-install MarkUp if you have installed it before <b>Oct 2021</b>.
 This is to support the breaking schema changes in BigQuery Data Transfer Service.
 <br />